-- 3.A Consideration to Approve the December 28, 2023 Regular Meeting Minutes - 4.
-REGULAR BUSINESS
+3.A Consideration to Approve the January 25, 2024 Regular Meeting Minutes

+4. REGULAR BUSINESS

-- 4.A Review and Discussion of the CCSD-Owned Vehicle Policy - 4.B Review, Discussion, and Consideration of Draft CSDA Policy 1045 Legal Counsel and Auditor - 4.C Review, Discussion, and Consideration of CCSD 2024/25 Summary of Management Objectives - 4.D Review, Discussion, and Consideration of the CSDA Policy 1055 Legislative Advocacy Policy - 4.E Discussion of Examples of Private Messages Sent to CCSD Staff on Social Media Platforms - 5.
+- 4.A Review, Discussion, and Consideration of the Draft CSDA Policy 1045 Legal Counsel and Auditor - 4.B Review and Discussion of the CCSD-Owned Vehicle Policy - 4.C Review, Discussion, and Consideration of the CSDA Policy 1055 Legislative Advocacy Policy - 5.
 FUTURE AGENDA ITEM(S) - 6.
 ADJOURN